Khan/wonder-blocks/packages/wonder-blocks-core/components/media-layout.md

 **Example:**

-A row inside of a grid containing one [FlexCells](#flexcell).
-The FlexCell displays details about the current size and columns in the grid (resize the browser to see it change).
+A row inside of a MediaLayout containing one [FlexCells](#flexcell).
+The FlexCell displays details about the current size and columns in the MediaLayout (resize the browser to see it change).

 ```jsx
 const Color = require("wonder-blocks-color").default;